larpo1/lavanda-website/src/pages/features/channel-manager.md

 description: >-
   Lavanda Channel Manager is enables seamless multi-channel distribution on Airbnb, Booking.com, Tripadviser, VRBO and Expedia, while also connecting to Rentals United and Bookingpal for further distribution options.
-logos: []
 ---